ONLYOFFICE/document-server-integration/web/documentserver-example/java-spring/README.md

 ## Overview

 This example will help you integrate ONLYOFFICE Docs into your web application written in Java with Spring Boot.

 Spring Boot has a lot of functionality, but its most significant features are: dependency management, auto-configuration, and built-in servlet containers.

-It is aimed at testing the editors.
-Please, do not use it for production without proper modifications.
+**Please note**: It is intended for testing purposes and demonstrating functionality of the editors.
+Do NOT use this integration example on your own server without proper code modifications!
+In case you enabled the test example, disable it before going for production.

 ## For Windows

 ### Step 1.
 Install ONLYOFFICE Docs

 Download and install ONLYOFFICE Docs (packaged as Document Server).

 See the detailed guide to learn how to install Document Server [for Windows](https://helpcenter.onlyoffice.com/installation/docs-developer-install-windows.aspx).